-topics examined in them.
-Biology Chemistry Physics Paper 1 Biology Paper 1 Chemistry Paper 1 Physics 20th May 2024 17th June 2024 22nd June 2024 1 hour 15 minutes- 70 marks 1 hour 15 minutes - 70 marks 1 hour 15 minutes - 70 marks What is assessed?
+Biology Chemistry Physics Paper 1 Biology Paper 1 Chemistry Paper 1 Physics 13th May 2025 19th May 2025 22nd May 2025 1 hour 15 minutes- 70 marks 1 hour 15 minutes - 70 marks 1 hour 15 minutes - 70 marks What is assessed?
+Biology topics 1-4: Cell Biology; Organisation; Infection and response; and Bioenergetics.
 What is assessed?
-What is assessed?
-Biology topics 1-4: Cell Biology; Organisation; Infection and response; and Bioenergetics.
 Chemistry topics 8-12: Atomic structure and the periodic table; Bonding, structure, and the properties of matter; Quantitative chemistry; Chemical changes; and Energy changes.
-Students are encouraged to use a periodic table that is provided within the examination Physics topics 18-21: Energy; Electricity; Particle model of matter; and Atomic structure Students are encouraged to learn the required physics equations and use the part equation sheet that is provided within the examination.
-Paper 2 Biology Paper 2 Chemistry Paper 2 Physics 7th June 2024 11th June 2024 14th June 2024 1 hour 15 minutes - 70 marks 1 hour 15 minutes - 70 marks 1 hour 15 minutes - 70 marks What is assessed?
+Students are encouraged to use a periodic table that is provided within the examination.
 What is assessed?
+Physics topics 18-21: Energy; Electricity; Particle model of matter; and Atomic structure.
+Students are encouraged to learn the required_physics equations and use the part equation sheet that is provided within the examination.
+Paper 2 Biology Paper 2 Chemistry Paper 2 Physics 8th June 2025 13th June 2025 16th June 2025 1 hour 15 minutes - 70 marks 1 hour 15 minutes - 70 marks 1 hour 15 minutes - 70 marks What is assessed?
+Biology topics 5-7: Homeostasis and response; Inheritance, variation and evolution; and Ecology.
 What is assessed?
-Biology topics 5-7: Homeostasis and response; Inheritance, variation and evolution; and Ecology Chemistry topics 13-17: The rate and extent of chemical change; Organic chemistry; Chemical analysis; Chemistry of the atmosphere; and Using resources.
+Chemistry topics 13-17: The rate and extent of chemical change; Organic chemistry; Chemical analysis; Chemistry of the atmosphere; and Using resources.
 Questions in Paper 2 may draw on fundamental concepts and principles from Sections 5.1 to 5.3.
-Students are encouraged to use a Physics topics 22-24: Forces; Waves; and Magnetism and electromagnetism Students are encouraged to use full the equation sheet that is provided within the examination. periodic table that is provided within the examination
+Students are encouraged to use a periodic table that is provided within the examination.
+What is assessed?
+Physics topics 22-24: Forces; Waves; and Magnetism and electromagnetism.
+Students are encouraged to use full the equation sheet that is provided within the examination.